saisusheelkode/Sai/README.md

 # Teaching

-## Graduate Teaching Assistant (Dec 2019 – Present)
+## Graduate Teaching Assistant, The Department of Electrical and Computer Engineering (Dec 2019 – Present)
 > The University of Alabama in Huntsville
-> The Department of Electrical and Computer Engineering

 * EE 202: Intro Digital Logic Design
 * EE 213: Electrical Circuit Analysis I